How to get life insurance if you’re considered high risk

 - Other driving violations that resulted in fines or suspensions

-Yes.
-But insurance providers enforce different underwriting criteria, weighing some conditions, events or lifestyles as more dangerous than others.
+Again, it depends on the insurer and their underwriting standards.
+They weigh some conditions, events or lifestyles as more dangerous than others.
 No matter which companies you’re comparing, newer health and lifestyle risks, driving infractions and arrests will likely result in higher rates than, say, a lifelong battle with your weight.

 To know what to expect, ask potential providers directly about their specific underwriting practices and key factors they consider when determining your premiums.
 Answer any questions honestly and openly discuss your needs before settling on any one provider or policy.